-The aftermath of infidelity can feel like a magnifying glass on your relationship.
-If you or your partner were possessive and jealous before the affair, you could each now feel that your suspicions were confirmed and become even more paranoid.
+The aftermath of broken trust can feel like someone's put a magnifying glass on your relationship.
+If you or your partner were possessive and jealous before the event, you could each now feel that your suspicions were confirmed and become even more paranoid.
 If you weren't jealous before, you may feel the need to ignore the feeling like it's something to be ashamed of.
 Perel encourages you to feel your natural responses instead of burying them, like one of her subjects who refused to acknowledge his jealousy.
 When she brought his attention to it, he said: "Me?
 Jealous?
 Never!
 I'm just angry!"
 Anger is understandable, and so is jealousy.
 The worst thing you can do is to try and pretend like they aren't there.

 But here are a few things to remember: